Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications

-In \cref{fig:stay_g0} the modified iterative scheme of \cref{eq:ftilde_g0} is applied (guidance on the practical implementation is given in SM) to the ZP model (top) and the HA (bottom) at ph-symmetry (whereas it can be successfully exploited also out of ph-symmetry, see SM).
-Our results make it evident that the modified iterative scheme $\tilde f$ does actually converge to the physical solution also after the crossing of (multiple in the case of the HA) vertex divergence lines.
-This result is highlighted by the flow-diagrams \footnote{For details on the methods for this plot see appendix D.} in the middle panel of \cref{fig:stay_g0}.
-These show the evolution of the iteration procedure towards the solution for the ZP model at $U=15$, i.e., after the vertex divergence line, both for the usual scheme $f$ (left) and the modified scheme $\tilde f$ (right).
-The flow-diagram thus illustrates, in a single glance, the desired stabilization of the physical fixed point, which was unstable for the $f$ scheme, by means of the modified ($\tilde{f}$) approach.
+In \cref{fig:stay_g0} the modified iterative scheme of \cref{eq:ftilde_g0} is applied to the ZP model (top) and the HA (bottom) at ph-symmetry (whereas it can be successfully exploited also out of ph-symmetry, see SM~\cite{SM}).
+Note that, in practice, the knowledge of the physical fixed point is \emph{not} needed for the application of our scheme (see Appendix D and SM~\cite{SM}) and, further, that the Jacobian is \emph{not} computed during the self-consistency, but only for the last iteration.
+Our results make it evident that the modified iterative scheme $\tilde f$ does actually converge to the physical solution also after the crossing of (multiple in the case of the HA \cite{schafer2016,thunstrom2018a,essl2024}) vertex divergence lines.
+This result is highlighted by the flow-diagrams (see Appendix E) in the middle panel of \cref{fig:stay_g0} showing the evolution of the iteration procedure towards the solution for the ZP model at $U=15$, i.e., after the vertex divergence line, both for the usual $f$ (left) and the modified $\tilde f$ scheme (right).

-\textsl{Iteration in $G$ --} Having gained an insight in the structure of misleading convergence using the knowledge of $G_\text{phys}$, we turn to stabilizing the physical solution in its practical calculations via \cref{eq:it_g}, i.e., when $G_\text{phys}$ is the unknown.
-Assuming the correct branch for $\Sigma[G]$ is chosen (i.e., $G_\text{phys}$ is a fixed point of \cref{eq:it_g}), we can now calculate the Jacobian of \cref{eq:it_g}, which reads
+\textsl{Iteration in $G$ --} We turn to stabilizing the physical solution in its practical calculations via \cref{eq:it_g}, i.e., when $G_\text{phys}$ is the unknown.
+Assuming that the correct branch for $\Sigma[G]$ is chosen (i.e., $G_\text{phys}$ is indeed a fixed point of \cref{eq:it_g}), we can now calculate the Jacobian of \cref{eq:it_g}, which reads

-As the eigenvalues of $J_G$ are $1-p/\lambda_\alpha$, it is clear that the instability of the physical solution (for $p\rightarrow 0^+$) will occur at vertex divergences and pseudo-divergences of $\chi_0\chi_\text{c}^{-1}$.
-As this quantity is the inverse of the term $\chi_0^{-1}\chi_\text{c}$, relevant for the scheme of \cref{eq:it_g0}, all pseudo-divergence lines have the same location in both schemes, while the vertex divergences lines now correspond to odd poles instead of zero crossing for the eigenvalues of $\chi_0\chi_\text{c}^{-1}$. \\ In order to stabilize the physical fixed point after the corresponding (pseudo-)divergence lines, we can adopt a similar approach as before, introducing a modified iterative scheme $\tilde f_G$ \cref{eq:ftilde_g}, which is defined as
+As the eigenvalues of $J_G$ are $1-p/\lambda_\alpha$, it is clear that the instability of the physical solution (for $p\rightarrow 0^+$) will occur at vertex divergences and pseudo-divergences of $\chi_0\chi_\text{c}^{-1}$ As this quantity is the inverse of the term $\chi_0^{-1}\chi_\text{c}$, relevant for the scheme of \cref{eq:it_g0}, all pseudo-divergence lines have the same location in both schemes, while the vertex divergences lines now correspond to odd poles instead of zero crossing for the eigenvalues of $\chi_0\chi_\text{c}^{-1}$. \\ In order to stabilize the physical fixed point after the corresponding (pseudo-)divergence lines, we can adopt a similar approach as before, introducing a modified iterative scheme $\tilde f_G$ \cref{eq:ftilde_g}, which is defined as